Wednesday, July 17, 2019

 Given Zipporah's action in circumcising the son in a knee jerk manner and throwing the foreskin at Moses' feet, we can perhaps infer that Moses was guilty of a cardinal sin.
 It is highly likely that he failed or neglected to circumcise his son in accordance with the command of Genesis 17:10-12.

-Some say Zipporah may have initially prevailed on Moses to leave one of their sons uncircumcised until adult age as was the custom of her Midianite people who are said to circumcise a groom on the eve of marriage.
+Some say Zipporah may have initially prevailed on Moses to leave one of their sons uncircumcised until adult age as was the custom among her Midianite people who are said to circumcise a groom on the eve of marriage.
 This theory is speculative and does not appear to find the direct support of Scripture.
-Unlike the Hebrew, Bible historians say the Midianites did not circumcise infants.
+Bible historians say Midianites did not circumcise infants.
 Could this explain Moses' inadvertence?

-The second and most plausible reason advanced by scholars is that Moses may have been influenced by Egyptian pagan culture under which he grew up.
-It is instructive that the Egyptians never circumcised their sons and this may explain why Moses had ignored this Hebrew rite.
+The second and most plausible reason advanced by scholars is that Moses may have been influenced by Egyptian pagan culture under which he grew up in Pharaoh's courts.
+It is instructive that the Egyptians never circumcised their sons and this may explain why Moses had ignored this crucial Hebrew rite.

 There is also a difficult side to the interpretation of this passage which we shall briefly examine below.

 God considered it a reproach to have uncircumcised people among the Israelites (Joshua 2:9).
 Scripture reveals that the Israelites did not circumcise their males between their departure from Egypt and their entry into the promised land!
-This could explain why the second generation Gilgal circumcision recorded in Joshua 5 was significant.
-Scripture attests that those who left Egypt had been circumcised but this ritual was not carried out on those born during the 40-year wilderness journey until Gilgal!
+This could explain the significance of the second generation Gilgal circumcision recorded in Joshua 5.

 We can conclude that God was perhaps angry with Moses for being a bad example to the Hebrew community that he was about to lead out of Egypt.
 However, it is still not clear why Zipporah had to carry out the rite on the son yet this was the responsibility of the household head!